 On February 22, 2021, the Company filed a supplement to its Base Prospectus to establish an at-the-market equity program that allowed the Company to issue up to \$10,000 of Common shares from treasury to the public from time to time, at the Company's discretion.
 Distributions of Common shares through the at-the-market equity program were made pursuant to the terms of an equity distribution agreement between the Company and Cantor Fitzgerald Canada Corporation ("Cantor").
 On August 23, 2021, in the context of arranging for the US\$45,000 combined secured convertible debt and brokered equity financing, as further described under the heading "Selected Financings" below, the Company provided notice to Cantor of the Company's intention to terminate the at-the-market equity program.
-The Company raised a total of \$686 under the at-the-market equity program.
-Effective as of September 2, 2021, all sales under the at-the-market equity program were suspended.
+The Company raised a total of \$686 under the at-the-market equity program were suspended.

-On March 1, 2021, the Company announced that it completed its transaction with Kuya to sell a portion of its silver and cobalt exploration assets in the Cobalt Camp and form a joint venture to advance the remaining mineral assets.
+On March 1, 2021, the Company announced that it completed its transaction with Kuya Silver Corporation ("Kuya") to sell a portion of its silver and cobalt exploration assets in the Cobalt Camp and form a joint venture to advance the remaining mineral assets (the "Kuya Agreement").
 Kuya acquired a 100% interest in the properties located in the Kerr silver district as consideration for which the Company received \$1,000 in cash and 1,437,470 common shares of Kuya.
-Kuya also acquired an option to earn a 70% interest in the remainder of the Cobalt Camp assets in exchange for staged payments totaling a further \$2,000 (\$1,000 of which has been paid) and expenditures aggregating to \$4,000 in advance of September 1, 2024.
+Kuya also acquired an option to earn a 70% interest in the remainder of the Cobalt Camp assets in exchange for staged payments totaling a further \$2,000 and expenditures aggregating to \$4,000 in advance of September 1, 2024.
 Kuya is to make a milestone payment of \$2,500 upon completion of a maiden mineral resource estimate of at least 10,000,000 silver equivalent ounces on either of the Kerr area properties or the remaining Cobalt Camp assets.
 The quantum of the payment increases to \$5,000 should the resource exceed 25,000,000 silver equivalent ounces.
 The Company will have a right of first offer to refine base metal concentrates produced at the Refinery as well as a back-in right for any discovery of a primary cobalt deposit on the remaining Cobalt Camp assets.